thibaudgirard/fx-training/step-00/README.md

 ## What are we going to do?

-We're going to create a simple application that handle and respond to HTTP requests.
+We're going to create a simple application that handles and responds to HTTP requests.

 But our real goal is to learn how to use dependency injection with FX.